yokoxue/yokoxue.github.io/_pages/about.md

 </p>

 # About Me
-* I joined [Shenzhen research institute of big data (SRIBD)](http://www.sribd.cn), associated with the [Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en), as a research scientist (Associate Research Fellow).
+* I am  currently a research scientist (Associate Research Fellow) of [Shenzhen Research Institute of Big Data (SRIBD)](http://www.sribd.cn) and an adjunct assistant professor at the School of Data Science (SDS), the [Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en).

-* My research interests lie in the general area of machine learning and wireless communication, particularly in learning theory, high-dimensional data analysis, non-convex optimization and applications in the future wireless network optimization.
+* My research interests lie in machine learning and wireless communication, particularly in learning theory, high-dimensional data analysis, non-convex optimization, and applications in  wireless network optimization.

 *  I  received my Ph.D. degree in the [Electronic and Computer Engineering (ECE) Department](https://www.ece.ust.hk/) at [HKUST](https://www.ust.hk/), supervised by Prof. [Vincent LAU](https://eeknlau.home.ece.ust.hk/HKUST-Office-HomePage/HKUST_Home.html) in 2022.
 Before that, I received my Bachelor’s Degree in Information Science and Technology, enrolled in the Advanced Class for Leading Professionals in Engineering in [Chien-Shiung Wu Honor College](https://wjx.seu.edu.cn/wjxen/)  <a href="#note1" id="note1ref"><sup>1</sup></a>, [Southeast University](https://www.seu.edu.cn/english/).
+I host

 # Openings: WE WANT YOU!
-We are actively looking for Ph.D. students who are self-motivated and have a strong background in mathematics, machine learning, and wireless communications (joint Ph.D. program with Chinese University of Hong Kong, Shenzhen.
-More details can be found [here](http://www.sribd.cn/taxonomy/term/240)).
-We also welcome applications of Post-Doctoral Researchers, and Visiting Students (highly competitive salary can be offered).
+I am actively looking for Ph.D. students and visiting students who are self-motivated and have a strong background in mathematics, machine learning, and wireless communications. (joint Ph.D. program with Chinese University of Hong Kong, Shenzhen.
+More details can be found [here](http://www.sribd.cn/taxonomy/term/240))

-Please feel free to drop me an email with your CV, transcript, awards and publications (if any).
+Please feel free to drop me an email with your CV, transcript, awards, and publications (if any).

-Note: please make your email subject as Name-School-Major-PhD application.
+Note: please make your email subject "Name-School-Major-PhD/RA application".

 # Recent News
+* Jan 2024.
+Our paper "Constructing Adversarial Examples for Vertical Federated Learning: Optimal Client Corruption through Multi-Armed Bandit" has been accepted by The Twelfth International Conference on Learning Representations (ICLR).
+* Jan 2024.
+Our paper "Neural Enhanced Variational Bayesian Inference on Graphs for Localized Statistical Channel Modeling" has been accepted by the IEEE International Conference on Communications (ICC).
+* August 2023.
+Our paper "Learning Beams Adaptive to the Environment: An RSRP-based Codebook Design" has been accepted by  the IEEE 24th International Workshop on Signal Processing Advances in Wireless Communications (SPAWC). [[paper]](https://ieeexplore.ieee.org/abstract/document/10304486)
 * June 2023.
 Our paper "Riemannian Low-Rank Model Compression for Federated Learning with Over-the-Air Aggregation" has been accepted by  IEEE Transactions on Signal Processing. [[paper]](https://ieeexplore.ieee.org/document/10146425)[[Arxiv]](https://arxiv.org/abs/2306.02433)
 * March 2023.
-We are organizing [DTMS 2023-International Workshop on Digital Twin-Empowered Mobile Networks, Systems and Applications](https://fi.ee.tsinghua.edu.cn/dtms2023/cfp.html), colocated with [MobiSys 2023](https://www.sigmobile.org/mobisys/2023/wsl.html).
+We are organizing [DTMS 2023-International Workshop on Digital Twin-Empowered Mobile Networks, Systems and Applications](https://fi.ee.tsinghua.edu.cn/dtms2023/cfp.html), co-located with [MobiSys 2023](https://www.sigmobile.org/mobisys/2023/wsl.html).
 * Jan 2023.
 Our paper "Joint  Activity Detection and Channel Estimation in Massive Machine-Type Communications with Low-Resolution ADC" has been accepted by ICC 2023.[[paper]](https://arxiv.org/abs/2306.02436)

 # Selected Publications